-Igbo quit notice: South was developed with resources from the North – NEF - Nigeria Today
+Igbo quit notice: South was developed with resources from the North – NEFš - Nigeria Today

-Igbo quit notice: South was developed with resources from the North – NEF
+Igbo quit notice: South was developed with resources from the North – NEFš

 …Say South was developed with resources from the North